Tclack88/Cryptography-and-Cybersecurity-collection/wargame_walkthroughs_insights_gained/picoCTF/README.md

 2. `or` `and` `like` `=` `--`

 u: admin'; #
-p: (doesn't materr because commented out with #)
+p: (doesn't matter because commented out with #)

 3. `or` `and` `=` `like` `>` `<` `--` (I suspect also `#`)

 u: admin';
-p: (doesn't matter because statment has been ended)
+p: (doesn't matter because statement has been ended)

 4 `or` `and` `=` `like` `>` `<` `--` `admin` + common filters (whitespace!)